 However, it goes without saying that there needs to be at least 1 criteria_range and criteria parameter in the function.

-Syntax for the Google Sheets SUMIFS with Date
+The Syntax for the Google Sheets SUMIFS With Date Function

 Since we want to consider cell values between a pair of dates (say date1 and date2), we need to basically specify two conditions: